dblock/code.dblock.org/_posts/2011/2011-09-06-jenkins-running-ror-builds-w-bash-rvm.markdown

 comments: true
 dblog_post_id: 261
 ---
 I went through a few iterations of running builds via shell commands in Jenkins.
-Once I added a remote node things didn’t work quite the same as on master.
+Once I added a remote node things didn't work quite the same as on master.
 I learned that Jenkins creates a _.sh_ file and executes it with _-xe_, so we can change the interpreter like this.

 ```
 #!/bin/bash